 I did bus the grounds between output pairs rather than running two separate grounds to each jack.
-The eeproms are not installed in this photo.
+The eeproms are not painted since I burned them as they didn't come with the PCB.

 This image shows the power-on delay of 128 mS to start transferring the contents of the eeprom.